dotnet/csharplang/proposals/extensions.md

 It is a compile-time error if the underlying type differs amongst all the parts of an extension declaration.

-TODO2(inheritance) we need rules to only allow an underlying type that is compatible with the base extensions.

-TODO(inheritance) should the underlying type be inferred when none was specified but base extensions are specified?

 ### Modifiers